Quickstart: Use the Azure portal to create a virtual network

 3. On the test-rg page, select Delete resource group.

-4. Enter test-rg in Enter resource group name to confirm deletion and select Delete.
+4. Enter test-rg in Enter resource group name to confirm deletion, and then select Delete.

 Next steps